frj/mcp-demo/README.md

   see [here](https://ollama.com/search?c=tools)
 - There may be other restrictions on LLMs supported by the **mcphost** client, for details see wha[here](https://github.com/mark3labs/mcphost?tab=readme-ov-file#available-models)
-- There are different variants of each version of the LLMs eg llama3.2:1b vs llama3.2:3b.
-The 3b version has 'more parameters'.
+- There are different variants of each version of the LLMs eg qwen3:4b vs qwen3:8b.
+The 8b version has 'more parameters'.
 This corresponds to better results in terms of the responses the model returns.
 This comes at the expense of the speed at which the responses are returned and the download size of the model files

-You can run the demo with a different model by editing 'model' field in the **mcphost** config file:
+You can run the demo with a different model by editing 'model' field in the **mcphost** config file, and then restarting the mcphost console:
 [mcphost/.mcphost.yml](mcphost/.mcphost.yml)

 ## Further reading